Convex clustering via $\ell_1$ fusion penalization: Acknowledgement

 Thus, we have shown that the two-sided truncation of the population procedure is uniquely defined.
 Note that the one sided truncation exists and is unique directly by definition, while the uniqueness of the split is ensured by the regularity condition~$C2$.
-It is only left to show that the population procedure will have finitely many splits.
+It is only left to show that the population procedure will implement finitely many steps, for which we just need to check that the procedure will make finitely many splits.

 In the proof of Proposition~\ref{prop.unimod} we establish the following general property: a population split point must lie to the right of left-most mode of the truncated version of~$f$, and to the left of the corresponding right-most mode, where the truncation is done to the cluster that is being split.
-We assume that this is not the case and conduct an argument to reach a contradiction.
+We will assume that the procedure makes infinitely many splits and conduct an argument to reach a contradiction.
 The assumption implies that there exists an interval $(L^i,R^i)$, such that for every positive~$\epsilon$ there exists an infinitely large nested sequence of distinct population clusters, of the form~$(L,R)$, sandwiched between $(L^i-\epsilon,R^i+\epsilon)$ and $[L^i,R^i]$, such that either the left or right endpoint of each cluster is a population split point for the previous cluster in the sequence.
 Without loss of generality, we focus on the case where each right endpoint of the considered cluster sequence is a split point for the previous cluster.
 By continuity of $G_{L,R}(s)$ we must then have $G_{L^i,R^i}(R^i)\ge G_{L^i,R^i}(L^i)$.
 Below we examine the case where the last inequality is strict; the case of equality can be handled using an analogous argument.
 It follows that when~$\epsilon$ is sufficiently small, the population procedure cannot place a split point in $(L,L^i]$ or do a left sided truncation of the cluster $(L,R)$.
 Consequently, we have $L=L^i$ for each cluster in the considered sequence.

 Recall that $G'_{L,R}(R)=1/2-f(R)(R-\mu_{L,R})/P_{L,R}$.
 If $G'(L^i,R^i)(R^i)$ is negative, then, for a sufficiently small~$\epsilon$, $G'_{L,R}(R)$ is negative and bounded away from zero.
 Consequently, when $R$ gets sufficiently close to~$R^i$, the corresponding split point must lie below $R^i$, which is a contradiction.
 Similarly, we reach a contradiction when $G'(L^i,R^i)(R^i)$ is positive.
 For the rest of the proof we focus on the remaining case $G'(L^i,R^i)(R^i)=0$.